Christmas and Our Patriot Founders

 In the Gospel of John (1:5), it is written, "The light shines in the darkness, and the darkness did not comprehend it."

-Now, a physicist will tell you that darkness doesn't exist except for the absence of light, which isn't to say that we can't live in darkness: Given the degraded state of our nation, many among our countrymen have chosen to reside in moral darkness, or worse, have been abandoned there.
+Now, a physicist will tell you that darkness doesn't exist except for the absence of light, which is to say we need only to seek the Light.

-As for my family and me, Dr. Blair and his family, and hundreds of millions of our brothers and sisters around the world, Jesus Christ is the Light, our personal connection to our Creator.
-He is that for anyone and everyone who will just turn toward Him.
+As for me and my family, and hundreds of millions of our brothers and sisters around the world, Jesus Christ is the Light, our personal and irrevocable connection to our Creator.
+He is that for anyone and everyone who turns toward His Light.

 The Gospels, which attest to the life of Jesus, reveal what we most need to know about God as our Creator, and His purpose for us.

-We live in a world today that is no different from yesterday or tomorrow, in the sense that we have and will always have a deep desire to understand our Creator.
-Unfortunately, we tend to complicate the fulfillment of that desire by satiating it with all manner of false gods.
-I am no stranger to false gods, which, ironically, helps me to distinguish between those idols and my authentic Creator.
+We live in a world today that is no different from yesterday and tomorrow, in the sense that we have and will always have a deep desire to understand our Creator.
+Unfortunately, we tend to complicate the fulfillment of that desire by satiating it with false gods.
+I am no stranger to false gods, which, ironically, helps me to clearly distinguish between those idols and my authentic Creator and Savior.

-George Washington wrote, "May the father of all mercies scatter light, and not darkness, upon our paths."
-(1790)
+President George Washington wrote, "May the Father of all mercies scatter light, and not darkness, upon our paths."
+May He indeed!

-Patriots, in keeping with the Spirit of this Christmas season, it is my fervent prayer that on this and every day of the year, we turn to the Light of our Creator for wisdom and peace.
-Remember that attitude is a reflection of gratitude -- a grateful heart leads to a joyful spirit!
+In keeping with those simple words expressing the Spirit of this Christmas season, it is my fervent prayer that on this Christmas Day, and every day of the coming year, we seek the Light of our Creator for wisdom, guidance and peace Remember that attitude is a reflection of gratitude, and a grateful heart leads to a joyful spirit!

 Happy Holy Days and Merry Christ's Mass!
 May God's light shine bright upon you, your family and our great nation in the coming year!

-Publisher's Note: To our Patriot readers of faiths other than Christianity, we hope that this edition serves to deepen your understanding of our faith -- and the faith of so many of our Founders.
+To our Patriot readers of faiths other than Christianity, we hope that this serves to deepen your understanding of our faith — and the faith of so many of our Founders.
 Permission to forward or reprint is granted.